 Upon completion of electrification of the DART+ South West route, new DART trains will be used on this railway corridor, similar to those currently operating on the Malahide / Howth to Bray / Greystones Line.

-Figure 1.2: DART+ South West
+Figure 1.2: DART+ South West Route Map

-1.4.
-Capacity increases associated with DART+ South West
+1.5.
+Capacity Increase Associated with DART+ South West